 “For a smaller facility, you may not see critical cases routinely, so that makes it more challenging,” says Amanda Volchko, Sheridan County Hospital Physician Assistant.
 “You have the training and you have the medical knowledge, but it might be the first Code Blue you’ve seen in 6 months, so it’s nice to have a tool like the Redivus app to help keep you focused.”

-Read how Sheridan County Hospital used the Redivus mobile app to diagnose and treat recent patients facing severe sepsis.
+Read our blog post about how Sheridan County Hospital used the Redivus mobile app to diagnose and treat recent patients facing severe sepsis.

 Watch Hannah Schoendaler explain how Sheridan County Hospital is using the Redivus clinical decision support app: